How the CLA works on behalf of all the rural community

 Anyone who owns rural land will benefit from joining the CLA

 We are effective at influencing decision-makers at national and local levels.
 As a CLA member you can add your voice.
 Whatever the value of your rural land, business and property interests, the CLA subscription represents only a fraction of its true value and your membership is your best insurance for the future.
 Your CLA subscription is only a small price to pay to help protect the value of that land.

 Without the CLA the overwhelming numerical influence of urban votes will sway politicians.
 Only the CLA can and will make a real difference, whichever party is in power and however large its majority.

 |DO YOUR PART, JOIN THE CLA|

 How the CLA makes a difference

-- Political lobbying – The CLA lobbies in Westminster, Cardiff and Brussels as well as at regional and local levels.
+- Political lobbying – The CLA lobbies in Westminster and Cardiff as well as at regional and local levels.
 The CLA is acknowledged as the apolitical authority on the countryside and its use.

 - Trusted adviser – The CLA always ensures that its facts are correct and its representatives are thoroughly briefed.